offline-ai/cli/README.md

 FLAGS
   -A, --aiPreferredLanguage=<value>    the ISO 639-1 code for the AI preferred language to translate the user input
                                        automatically, eg, en, etc.
-  -L, --userPreferredLanguage=<value>  the ISO 639-1 code for the user preferred language to translate the AI result
+  -D, --data=<value>...                the data which will be passed to the ai-agent script: key1=value1 key2=value2 -L, --userPreferredLanguage=<value>  the ISO 639-1 code for the user preferred language to translate the AI result
                                        automatically, eg, en, zh, ja, ko, etc.
   -a, --arguments=<value>              the json data which will be passed to the ai-agent script